hanabi/hanabi.github.io/Reference.md

     * After that, she uses the *Fresh 1's Rule*, and play the 1 in slot 1 next.
     * After that, she will play the rest of the 1's from oldest to newest, so she will play slot 3 and then slot 2.

-### Prompts in Multi-Color Variants

-* In multi-color variants, *Prompts* apply to the card with the most positive information.
-* For example, in a 3-player rainbow game:
-  * Red 2 is played on the stacks.
-  * Alice clues red to Cathy, touching a red 4 as a *Play Clue*.
-This is a *Prompt* on Bob for a red 3.
-  * In slot 1, Bob has a card with only a red clue on it.
-(Thus, it can be any red card or any rainbow card.)
-  * In slot 2, Bob has a card with a red clue and a 3 clue on it.
-(Thus, it can be red 3 or rainbow 3.)
-  * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3 (instead of slot 1, the left-most card).

-### Double Prompts in Multi-Color Variants

-* Normally, when a multi-color card is *Prompted* from someone's hand, they should play the card that has the most positive information.
-* However, what if they are *Prompted* for two cards of the same multi-color suit?
-They should play the card with the most positive information first, even if it is not the left-most card.
-* For example, in a 3-player rainbow game:
-  * Rainbow 1 is played on the stacks.
-  * Bob has a slot 1 card that has a blue clue on it.
-(Thus, it is either a blue card or a rainbow card.)
-  * Bob also has a slot 3 card that has a blue clue and a red clue on it.
-(Thus, it is a known rainbow card.)
-  * Alice clues Cathy about a rainbow 4.
-  * Bob is promised the rainbow 2 and the rainbow 3, so he knows that these cards must be on slots 1 and slot 3.
-  * However, Bob also knows that you should always play the card with the most information on it first, so he plays his slot 3 card as rainbow 2 (instead of slot 1, the left-most card).

 ### The Prompt + Finesse

 * In general, remember that players will always assume *Prompts* over *Finesses*.
 Thus, is it possible to do a clue that *Prompts* a card from a player's hand **and then** gets them to blind-play their *Finesse Position* card on the next turn.